 Their primary fear wasn’t accidents, waste or weapons — it was people.
-“Giving society cheap and abundant energy would be the equivalent of giving an idiot child a machine gun,” said Paul Ehrlich.
+“In fact, giving society cheap, abundant energy at this point would be the moral equivalent of giving an idiot child a machine gun.” said Paul Ehrlich.
 “It’d be little short of disastrous for us to discover a source of cheap, clean and abundant energy because of what we would do with it,” said Lovins.

 “I didn’t really worry about the accidents because there are too many people anyway…I think that playing dirty if you have a noble end is fine,” confessed the Sierra Club member who led the campaign to kill Diablo Canyon.

 In 1957, in a study for Atomic Energy Commission, researchers with Brookhaven National Labs estimated a nuclear meltdown's worse case scenario would be 3,400 immediate deaths from Acute Radiation Syndrome (ARS) and 43,000 fatal cancers over 50 years — a report that was attacked as too conservative by anti-nuclear groups.

 But could there be a worse case than Chernobyl, whose reactor was unshielded, and on fire, for 14 days?
 According to the World Health Organization, 28 firefighters “died in 1986 due to [acute radiation syndrome] ARS.
 [Others] have since died but their deaths could not necessarily be attributed to radiation exposure…There may be up to 4,000 additional cancer deaths among the three highest exposed groups over their lifetime.”